Why Meme Marketing doesn’t work for your business

 bad-flex-tape-meme

 The goal of Flex Tape Meme was quite different.
-And there have been some really good memes but some bad ones, too, just like the one above.
-The basic story has been lost along the way when creating this picture, and now there is nothing left to laugh about.
+There have been some really good memes and some bad ones, too, like the one above.
+The basic story was lost along the way when creating this picture, and now there is nothing left to laugh about.

 Memes can get out of date quickly.
 And using an old meme is just like trying to talk about old news and promoting it as a hot and trending one.
 The engagement will be pretty low, and your work will vanish.